 - With less experience, the attorney may struggle to get through the patent process, take longer, or miss important things, which could jeopardize your getting a patent.
 This is not to say that it will absolutely happen, but the risk may be higher with someone who has no experience.

 - You should save money with someone who has limited experience.
-With having little to no experience, that should be reflected in the patent attorney expense that you can expect.
+With having little to no experience, that should be reflected in the patent attorney expense you can expect.

 - There is a good chance that the patent attorney who is just starting out will be enthusiastic, motivated, and have a drive to succeed.
 If they are trying to build a reputation and business, having a successful outcome with your patent is imperative.
 They will likely work hard to please you.